Wallee97/walkerpi/readme.md

 This project was carried out by Eric Trollsås and Valentine Lin

-The software was designed for the Raspberry Pi 4 and SICK TIM310-1030000S01 laser scanner
+The software was designed for the Raspberry Pi 4 and SICK TIM310-1030000S01 laser scanner mounted on the RT Walker of Hirata Laboratory, Tohoku University

+`ssTest2.py` is a naïve obstacle avoidance algorithm that detects obstacles near the Walker and attempts to avoid them by turning left or right using a basic cost function
+`ssTest3.py` is an experimental obstacle detection and avoidance algorithm that attempts to find and classify nearby obstacles and attempts to avoid them.
+At the time of writing, this does not properly function due to a bug in the obstacle clustering function.
+Check each of these scripts for more detail.

 Required packages are: